opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Assign task timeout

-Assigns how long an ML task will live in seconds.
-After timeout, the task will fail.
+Assigns how long in seconds an ML task will live.
+After the timeout, the task will fail.

 ### Setting